microsoft/onnxjs-demo/README.md

 ## Credits

 This demo is adapted from [keras.js demo](https://github.com/transcranial/keras-js).
-Modifications has been done to UIs and backends to use `ONNX.js`.
+Modifications have been made to the UI and the backend uses `ONNX.js`.

 ## Contributing